ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ### 35.1.
 Why the tagline?
 In the words of Markus Gruber, the creator of Set-OutlookSignatures:

 > Set-OutlookSignatures is my way of giving back to the community.
-Since it was first released in 2021 as a demonstrator showcasing the practical use of efficient Active Directory queries, many reusable code snippets have been added — read about them in the FAQ '[What can I learn from the code of Set-OutlookSignatures?](#44-what-can-i-learn-from-the-code-of-set-outlooksignatures)'.
+Since it was first released in 2021 as a demonstrator showcasing the practical use of efficient Active Directory queries, many reusable code snippets have been added: Read about them in the FAQ '[What can I learn from the code of Set-OutlookSignatures?](#44-what-can-i-learn-from-the-code-of-set-outlooksignatures)'.
 >
-> Today, Set-OutlookSignatures is more than just a vehicle for demonstrating PowerShell techniques — it has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
+> Today, Set-OutlookSignatures is more than just a vehicle for demonstrating PowerShell techniques.
+It has grown into the most sophisticated and versatile free and open-source tool for managing email signatures and out-of-office replies.
 >
 > Developing and testing it has taken thousands of hours of spare time and considerable financial investment in cross-platform test environments.
 I intend to continue developing and maintaining Set-OutlookSignatures, and to keep its core free and open-source.
 >
 > If you're an Exchange or client administrator, you're part of the community I want to support.
 I don’t expect or request thank-yous, as our community thrives on mutual support.
 Your feedback, bug reports, and shared use cases help improve the tool for everyone.
 >
 > That said, it’s important to ensure the relationship isn’t one-sided when companies benefit significantly.
-The tagline added to each signature reminds organizations that they benefit from open-source software and that continued open-source availability depends on financial support — which also unlocks additional useful features.
+The tagline added to each signature reminds organizations that they benefit from open-source software and that continued open-source availability depends on financial support, which also unlocks additional useful features.
 >
 > A note to companies: Open-source software is often misunderstood.
 It can include closed-source components.
 Open source does not automatically mean free usage or even free access to the code.
 And it does not imply free support.
 >